code-inspect-binder/.github/profile/README.md

 |----------------|------------------------------------------|
 | **Project ID** | OSF project identifier for each study    |

-We found that only 264 projects were retrievable, and nearly 99% lacked proper dependency information needed to run the code.
-When we executed the scripts, only **25.87%** completed successfully without errors.
+We found that only **264 projects** were retrievable from OSF.
+Among them, nearly **99% lacked proper dependency information**, such as missing `DESCRIPTION` files, environment specifications (e.g., `renv.lock`, `sessionInfo()` output), or other metadata needed to reproduce the software environment.

+When we attempted to run the scripts, only **25.87%** completed successfully without errors.
+The remaining scripts encountered issues like missing packages, broken file paths, or coding errors that caused execution to stop.

 At the project level:

-- **40 projects (16%)** were [fully reproducible](https://github.com/code-inspect-binder/overview/blob/main/results/fully_successful_projects.csv) (i.e., all scripts ran successfully),
+- **40 projects (16%)** were [fully reproducible](https://github.com/code-inspect-binder/overview/blob/main/results/fully_reproducible_projects.csv) (i.e., all scripts ran successfully),
 - **34 projects (13.65%)** showed partial reproducibility (i.e., some scripts ran successfully),
 - **175 projects (70%)** had no scripts that ran successfully.

 These findings highlight persistent barriers to reproducibility at scale, including missing R packages, broken file paths, and system-level incompatibilities.
-They also demonstrate how automation and standardized pipelines can help researchers better assess and improve reproducibility in shared research code—especially in domains like social science where reproducible evidence is critical.
+They also demonstrate how automation and standardized pipelines can help researchers better assess and improve reproducibility in shared research code, especially in domains like social science where reproducible evidence is critical.

 ---